 Neomycin Sulfate, USP conforms to United States Pharmacopoeia specifications.

-Custom manufacturing and testing: We are able to prepare custom Neomycin Sulfate suitable for your unique specifications for use in cell culture, or as ancillary material in upstream biopharma manufacturing.
+Custom manufacturing and testing: We are able to prepare custom Neomycin Sulfate suitable to your unique specifications for use in cell culture, or as ancillary material in upstream biopharma manufacturing.
 Additionally, we offer additional testing including endotoxin content, arsenic content, cell line testing, spectral analysis, and more.
 For more information, please contact us.

 |Mechanism of Action||Aminoglycosides target the 30S ribosomal subunit resulting in an inability to read mRNA ultimately producing a faulty or nonexistent protein.|